picosh/docs/posts/tuns.md

    socat -v PIPE udp-recvfrom:5553,fork
    ```

-2. SSH into tuns requesting a tun/tap with the information of where the service
+2. SSH into tuns requesting a `tun` interface with the information of where
-   is running.
+   the service is running.
 This needs to be done as root.
 Replace
    `local-ip-of-machines-main-interface` with the ip address of the main
    interface for proper routing.